Q. What is Amazon Virtual Private Cloud?

-Amazon VPC is comprised of a variety of objects that will be familiar to customers with existing networks:
+Amazon VPC comprises a variety of objects that will be familiar to customers with existing networks:

 - A Virtual Private Cloud (VPC): A logically isolated virtual network in the AWS cloud.
 You define a VPC’s IP address space from a range you select.

 - Subnet: A segment of a VPC’s IP address range where you can place groups of isolated resources.